aws/aws-imds-packet-analyzer/README.md

 # Running the tool as a service

 ## Activating the tool as a service
-Configuring the analyzer to run as a service will ensure that the tool will run as soon as possible even upon the boot up of an instance.
-This will increase the chances of identifying services making IMDSv1 calls even as early as the instance is inited onto a network.
+Configuring the analyzer to run as a service will ensure that the tool will run as soon as possible upon the boot up of an instance.
+This will increase the chances of identifying services making IMDSv1 calls as early as the instance is inited onto a network.

 A shell script has been provided in the package that will automate the process of setting up the analyzer tool as a service. **Note:** the script/service will only work if the structure of the package is left unchanged.